 The collapse of the Soviet Union left the United States alone at the pinnacle of power.
 That was good for world peace but bad for the Pentagon.
-Since then, much of the US foreign policy establishment has searched for a new enemy to justify a military buildup.
+Since then, much of the US foreign policy establishment has searched for a new enemy to justify a military build-up.

-President Donald Trump doesn't appear to think much about geopolitics; his primary interest seems to be trade.
+President Donald Trump does not appear to think much about geopolitics.
 But there are many hawks in the US who are presenting China as the next big threat.